mastro35/thepythoncorner/_posts/2022-06-26-The-Sunday-tip-2-measuring-python-performance-with-timeit.md

 Ok, let's face it, this code sucks guys...

-> Please note that during the execution, the ~timeit()~ function disables the garbage collector to have the single measurements more comparable.
+> Please note that during the execution, the `timeit()` function disables the garbage collector to have the single measurements more comparable.
 This is usually ok but sometimes it can be useful to measure it because garbage collections can be an important aspect to consider talking about performance.
-In this case, consider that you can reenable the garbage collection just by adding ~'gc.enable()'~ to the ~setup~ parameter like this:
+In this case, consider that you can reenable the garbage collection just by adding `gc.enable()` to the `setup` parameter.

 However, as you may know, there's a better way to concatenate strings in Python and it's done by using the `.join()` method of a string object.